On the statistics of random-to-top shuffles: Fixed Points

 To begin developing the material for the proof, we will need a few technical lemmas.
 The first lemma will allow us to match the limiting distributions.

 \begin{lemma} Let $X\sim\Poi(a)$ and let $Y$ be geometric with $P(Y=k)=a(1-a)^k$.
 Suppose $X$ and $Y$ are independent.
 Then, we have

-\end{lemma} \begin{proof} This follows from direct computation. \end{proof} The next lemma concerns the distribution of the maximum of the first given number of positions of a random permutation. \begin{lemma} Let $\pi$ be a uniformly random permutation of $[n]$.
+\end{lemma} \begin{proof} This is a direct convolution computation. \end{proof} The next lemma concerns the distribution of the maximum of the first given number of positions of a random permutation. \begin{lemma} Let $\pi$ be a uniformly random permutation of $[n]$.
 We have

-\end{lemma} \begin{proof} There are $\binom{n}{j}$ ways to choose the first $j$ elements.
-Fix $m$, then choose the remaining $j-1$ elements from $[m-1]$.
-All outcomes are equally likely, so the result follows. \end{proof} The next lemma is the solution to a counting problem which arises when computing a conditional distribution of the number of fixed points in the first $j$ positions of a permutation, given the maximal element.
-First, recall that a $k$-permutation of $[n]$ is defined as a permutation of a subset of $k$ distinct integers of $[n]$.
-For example, $\sigma=\{3,2,10,5\}$ is a $4$-permutation of $[11]$.
+\end{lemma} \begin{proof} The first $j$ entries of a uniformly random permutation are a uniformly random ordered $j$-subset of $[n]$.
+The event that their maximum is $m$ occurs exactly when $m$ is selected and the other $j-1$ entries are chosen from $[m-1]$.
+There are $\binom{m-1}{j-1}$ such choices out of $\binom{n}{j}$ total. \end{proof} We also need a counting lemma for the number of fixed points in a truncated permutation.
 We define fixed points of $k$-permutations analogously to those of permutations.
-For example, $\sigma$ as above has one fixed point, since $\sigma(2)=2$. \begin{lemma} Let $Q(k,m,s)$ be the probability that a random $k-1$-permutation of $[m-1]$ has exactly $s$ fixed points.
-If $m>k$, then we have
+For example, $\sigma=3285$, considered as a $4$-permutation of $[11]$, has one fixed point, since $\sigma(2)=2$. \begin{lemma} Let $Q(k,m,s)$ be the probability that a random $k-1$-permutation of $[m-1]$ has exactly $s$ fixed points.
+We have

-If $m=k$, then $Q(k,m,s)$ is equal to the probability that a uniformly random permutation of $[k-1]$ has exactly $s$ fixed points. \end{lemma} \begin{proof} We use the principle of inclusion-exclusion to calculate $Q$.
+\end{lemma} \begin{proof} We use the principle of inclusion-exclusion to calculate $Q$.
 The total number of possible permutations is $(m-1)!/(m-k)!$.
 To calculate the number of permutations with at least $t$ fixed points, first choose $t$ elements from $[k-1]$ to fix.
 Then, permute $k-t-1$ of the $m-t-1$ remaining elements.
 There are $(m-t-1)!/(m-k)!$ ways to do this.
 Hence,

-which, after simplifying, equals the expression for $Q(k,m,s)$ in Equation $\eqref{formula for qkms}$.
-If $m=k$, then we have a $k-1$-permutation of $[k-1]$, so this is just a permutation of $[k-1]$. \end{proof} We have enough tools to prove the convergence in distribution of the deterministically-indexed model. \begin{proposition} Let $\pi$ be a uniformly random permutation of $[n]$ and let $0<a\leq 1$ be a constant.
+which, after simplifying, equals the expression for $Q(k,m,s)$ in Equation $\eqref{formula for qkms}$. \end{proof} We have enough tools to prove the convergence in distribution of the deterministically-indexed model. \begin{proposition} Let $\pi$ be a uniformly random permutation of $[n]$ and let $0<a\leq 1$ be a constant.
 Then, we have